aidan-smith/latex-pset-template/README.md

 # Aidan's LaTeX Templates
-LaTeX classes and templates designed for math problem sets and resumes.
+LaTeX classes and templates designed for various use cases.